awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-create-standard-source.md

 **Note**
 MediaConnect allows you to create multiple flows with the same name\.
 However, we encourage you to use unique flow names within an AWS Region to help with organization\.
 After you create a flow, you can't change the name\.

 1. For **Availability Zone**, choose an Availability Zone for your flow\.
 Use this option when you are setting up redundant flows\.
 Otherwise, you can leave this as **Any**\.
-If you leave the default, the service will randomly assign an Availability Zone within the current AWS Region\.
+If you leave the default, the service will randomly assign an Availability Zone within the current AWS Region, or if your source comes from a VPC, the service will assign the Availability Zone of the VPC subnet to the flow\.

 1. Determine which protocol your source uses\.
 **Note**